 Recieve CPI's latest news delivered to your inbox.Sign up to our newsletter

-With world leaders committed to meeting the climate change reduction targets set out in the Paris Agreement, it is now widely accepted that finding novel solutions to protecting our environment, and minimising the negative effect of industrial activity on world climate, are the most important issues facing the future of industry and the long term prosperity of humanity.
+With world leaders committed to meeting the climate change reduction targets set out in the Paris Agreement, it is now widely accepted that finding novel solutions to protecting our environment, and minimising the negative effect of industrial activity on the world’s climate, are the most important issues facing the future of industry and the long-term prosperity of humanity.

 Agritech plays a big part in this to minimise negative climate change.
 Agritech is the use of technology in agriculture, horticulture, and aquaculture with the aim of improving yield, efficiency, and profitability.
 There are many opportunities for technologies to grow in this area, in a way that will improve yield, efficiency and profitability through the sector.